-Canopies are permitted to extend laterally on a building so as to cover the display window or space and a reasonable distance on either side, but not to exceed a total length of 8 feet.
-(DCMR 12-3201.12.2.1 and 12-3105.5).
+Canopies extend laterally on a building so as to cover display windows or space and a reasonable distance on either side not to exceed a total width of 8 feet (DCMR 12-3201.12.2.2 and 12-3105.5).
+Canopies with fixed posts and frames are permitted over landscape public parking up to the interior line of the sidewalk.
+These awnings are only allowed at buildings that meet one of the following criteria: